-The Nurse Care Manager (NCM) works to ensure improvement in healthy outcomes for patients.
-If you are struggling with a chronic issue or disease, you may be referred to the NCM for additional support and treatment.
+The Nurse Care Manager (NCM) works to ensure improvement in health outcomes for patients.
+If you are struggling with a chronic condition or disease, you may be referred to the NCM for additional support and treatment.
 A nurse care manager is a coordinating clinician, coach, therapist, educator, consumer, and advocate.

-The NCM can provide patient education and additional services to help yourself.
+The NCM can provide patient education and additional services to help you.
 Some of these services are:

 - Handouts on lifestyle change for health benefits

 - Medication education